Foxboro charter school's Holocaust Stamps Project to open at Pennsylvania museum

-The long wait is finally over for the Foxboro Regional Charter School’s Holocaust Stamps Project.
+FOXBORO — The long wait is finally over for the Foxborough Regional Charter School’s Holocaust Stamps Project.

 More than 3½ years after the project was shipped to its new home at a Pennsylvania museum operated by the American Philatelic Society, a national stamp-collecting organization, a new exhibit featuring the project’s material will be open to the public.